dopecodez/Wikipedia/README.md

 You can also now get the events which happened on a particular day using the [`onThisDay()`][8] api, which supports filtering by [event types][7] as well.

 Built with latest ES6 and native support for async/await and promises.
+Supports CommonJS require too(even though supporting it is becoming a headache lately!)

 Built with TypeScript - exports all the types used.